-Works Best For: High-value items (download our top 10 list) that will earn good money even with the fees.
-This is a good option for people who don’t have time to manage a sale themselves, or need to empty the house quickly.
+Works Best For: High-value items (download our top 10 list) that will earn good money even with fees.
+This is a good option for people who don’t have time to manage a sale themselves or need to empty the house quickly.

 How an Estate Sale on Property Works

-There are also auction companies that will manage an estate sale at your house.
-An auction company will list your items online, manage the sales process, and staff your house the day of the auction.
+There are also auction companies that will sell your stuff for you at your house.
+An auction company will list your items online, manage the sales process, and staff your house the day of the estate auction.